nonwesjoe/Player-termux-set-linux/README.md

+# Getsome preparation first
+* get your phone rooted and flash busybox module in magisk.
+* in termux, give su and storage permission.
+* apt install git
-# git clone and go into the Directory
+* git clone and go into the Directory
 # Run run.sh first
 * relaunch termux.
 * then you get arch installed (run arch to login)